dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 And it would return all commits reachable from the `HEAD` of `feature` - `F`, `E`, `C`, `B`, and `A`.

+#### Two and three dot log

-We also support two dot log, which returns commits from a revision, excluding commits from another revision.
-If we want all commits in `feature`, excluding commits from `main`, we can use any of these queries:
+We also support two and three dot log.
+Two dot log returns commits from a revision, excluding commits from another revision.
+If we want all commits in `feature`, excluding commits from `main`, all of these queries will return commits `F` and `E`.

 ```sql
 SELECT * FROM DOLT_LOG('main..feature');